straight-coding/straight-httpd-lwip-mbedtls-simulator/README.md

     //called by FreeHttpContext()
     void CGI_Finish(REQUEST_CONTEXT* context);

-    //called when the first HTTP request line is completely received void CGI_SetCgiHandler(REQUEST_CONTEXT* context);
+    //called when the first line of the HTTP request is completely received void CGI_SetCgiHandler(REQUEST_CONTEXT* context);

     //called when every single HTTP request header/line is received